-Fruit storage and vegetable storage not only add variety to the basics of wheat, oats, and rice, but provide the nutrition needed for a well-rounded food storage program.
-Fruits can also satisfy that sweet tooth without the calories and sugar contained in most desserts.
+Fruit and vegetable storage not only adds variety to the basics of wheat, oats, and rice, but provides the nutrition needed for a well-rounded food storage program.

-I HIGHLY recommend learning to grow your own fruits and vegetables.
 I love fresh garden tomatoes.
 No matter how few plants I plant, I always have enough to share.
 (I have been called the "tomato lady" by friends.)
 Plant a few among your flowers or bushes.
 You won't be sorry.

 If you love fruits, planting a fruit tree can take a couple of years to produce a good crop.
 But strawberries are prolific and usually produce a few the first year.
 I LOVE raspberries but they also take a year or two to produce.
 But when they are mature enough, you will have plenty.